nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Framework: the underlying framework used to create a given control such as XAML, Direct UI and others.
 * Localized control type: a role type text that should be spoken by screen readers in different languages.
 * Controller for: a list (array) of controls that this element manipulates when performing actions such as search suggestions (explained below).
+* ARIA properties: a map of ARIA properties such as role description, mostly encountered in Microsoft Edge element.s

 ### UIA events